About the Journal

 There is no submission fee to JPTCP.

-Please note that starting May 1, 2019, the Journal of Population Therapeutics and Pharmacology (JPTCP) will charge an Author Processing Fee (APC) of US $750.
+Please note that since May 1, 2019, the Journal of Population Therapeutics and Pharmacology (JPTCP) has charged an Author Processing Fee (APC) of $750.
 Articles will go through a thorough peer review process, benefit from high-quality editing, and will be posted on-line for greater exposure, within 60 days of acceptance.
 Articles are archived on the journal web site.
 All articles/information will also be included in the PubMed database, Emerging Sources Citation Index, Scopus, EMBASE.
 All articles will be assigned a unique DOI (Digital Object Identifier) through Cross Ref.
 An author’s ability to pay APCs is not a consideration in the decision of whether to publish.

 The following questions and answers may help you to make an informed decision about the publishing fee.